leonardopessoa-eng/DBT-fundamentals-course/README.md

-Welcome to your new dbt project!
+Welcome to my first dbt project!
+This is a project developed during the training in dbt fundamentals course.

 ### Using the starter project

 Try running the following commands:
 - dbt run
 - dbt test

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)